 - 7. Medical workers compensation benefits pay for the care to treat a compensable work-related injury or occupational disease and can include costs such as hospital stays, prescription drugs, or physical therapy. - 8.
 There are four types of disability benefits: temporary partial, permanent partial, temporary total, and permanent total.
 The level of benefits paid by the Workers Compensation Policy will depend on the severity of the work-related injury or disease. - 9.
 Paragraph F. of Part One of the Workers Compensation And Employers Liability Insurance Policy states that the employer will make payments in excess of what is required by law for actions and/or omissions that fall outside the scope of workers compensation coverage. - 10.
 Consequential bodily injury refers to an employers liability claim in which a family member of an employee files a lawsuit over an injury or disease that was suffered as an after-effect of the employee's work-related injury or disease. - 11.
 Dual capacity refers to an employers liability claim in which an insured employee brings a lawsuit against the employer for an injury that arose from the activities of the employer in a role other than as an employer. - 12.
-Item 3.B. of the Information Page states that the most that will be paid toward employers liability for any one accident is \$500,000.
+Item 3.B. of the Information Page states that the standard liability limit for employers liability is \$100,000.